abhishekumrawal/UIUC-ECE374B-SP23.github.io/homeworks.md

     - The homework number
     - The problem number
     - Group names+netids
-- **We will not accept late homework for any reason.** To offset this rather draconian policy, we will count only the homework problems you actually submit toward your final course grade.
+- **We will not accept late homework for any reason.** To offset this rather draconian policy, we have a very generous number of homework drops (compare to other sections/courses).
+Also remember you can always resubmit a problem to gradescope.
+There is zero reason to wait until the last minute to submit your work.

 ### Homework Grading Policies: